 Even if we establish infringement, misappropriation or other violation of our intellectual property, the court may decide not to grant an injunction against further such activity and instead award only monetary damages, which may or may not be an adequate remedy.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock.
-Any of the foregoing could have a material adverse effect on proceedings, and prospects.
+Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations, and prospects.

 On June 3, 2019, we received an anonymous third-party Observation filed in connection with our international Patent Cooperation Treaty patent application for our second patent family, which covers the hemisulfate salt form of AT-511, or bemnifosbuvir.
 The Observation generally challenges the patentability of the hemisulfate salt bemnifosbuvir over the free base AT-511 described in our first patent family.
 On August 1, 2019, we filed a response to the Observation describing that the bemnifosbuvir hemisulfate salt of AT-511 is not obvious in view of the AT-511 free base because bemnifosbuvir disproportionately concentrates in the liver over the heart, as shown in vivo in a dog model, which can provide an increased therapeutic effect to treat HCV, and decreased toxicity because HCV C is a disease of the liver.
 Further, while not raised in the response to the Observation, we have now also shown that bemnifosbuvir has a longer half-life and higher concentration in the lung than in the liver in vivo in monkeys, which is relevant to our COVID-19 indication.
-On August 10, 2020, an anonymous party filed a third-party Observation against our Patent Cooperation Treaty patent application covering a method to treat HCV patients with compensated or decompensated cirrhosis using our drug bemnifosbuvir.
-The anonymous party asserted that it would have been obvious that the hemisulfate salt of AT-511 (bemnifosbuvir) would be effective to treat HCV-infected cirrhotic patients.
-We filed a response to the Observation we disagreed for several reasons, including that the hemisulfate salt of AT-511 had not been publicly disclosed at the time of the filing of our method of treatment of cirrhosis application and further noted that it is not straightforward that a treatment for patients with compensated cirrhosis would also be effective for patients with decompensated cirrhosis.
-Our Patent Cooperation Treaty patent application provides human data that supports the efficacy of using bemnifosbuvir to treat cirrhotic HCV-infected patients.
 The Observations by anonymous third parties as well as our responses are placed in the file and available to be read and considered by any country examining our respective patent applications.

 In December 2019, the US Patent Office issued a patent to us covering the composition of matter of bemnifosbuvir.
-Our composition of matter patent on bemnifosbuvir has also been granted in China, Japan, Korea, Australia, Brazil, Eurasia, Canada and Mexico, and is pending in certain other countries and regions, including Europe.
+Our composition of matter patent on bemnifosbuvir has also been granted in China, Japan, Korea, Australia, Brazil, Eurasia, Canada, Israel, New Zealand, South Africa, Russia and Mexico, and is pending in certain other countries and regions, including Europe.

-Our patent on AT-511 or its pharmaceutically acceptable salt, which includes bemnifosbuvir, has been granted in United States, China, Japan, Korea, Australia, Eurasia, Canada and Mexico, and is also pending in certain other countries and regions, including Europe.
+Our patent on AT-511 or its pharmaceutically acceptable salt, which includes bemnifosbuvir, has been granted in United States, China, Japan, Korea, Australia, Eurasia, Canada, Israel, Singapore, Malaysia, Indonesia, Georgia, Russia, Ukraine, Columbia and Mexico, and is also pending in certain other countries and regions, including Europe.